bryceAM/bryceAM/README.md

 ## Welcome to my coding space!
-See the list of technologies and languages below for a brief history of my knowledge and experience.
+My name is Bryce Malmberg, and I am a software engineer.
+I've always been interested in both the technical and creative aspects of software development.
+Even though I've been coding for game design since I was 12, those projects were often of a simpler nature.
+But for the most recent list of technologies and languages that have enabled me to take my skills to the next level, please see below.

 ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white)
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)